olivierfriard/BORIS/README.rst

 BORIS is an easy-to-use event logging software for video/audio coding or live observations.

 BORIS is a free and open-source software available for GNU/Linux and Windows.
+You can run an `old version of BORIS on MacOS <http://www.boris.unito.it/pages/download_mac>`_.

 It provides also some analysis tools like time budget.